ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+I know that an absolute path on my system starts with /Users, so this looks like an absolute path to me.
+But that's probably not a universal convention.
+I can't be sure that it's an absolute path unless it starts with ~ or $HOME.
  <!-- Answer Ends Here -->

 2. Suppose that we're working on a project, and we want to use a font that's being hosted somewhere on the internet.
 Would we use an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+We would use an absolute path, because the files we need to refer to are not located anywhere in the directory that houses our project.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+We could refer to the image file with a relative path, because there is a clear relationship between the directory that contains the image file and the directory that contains the file referring to it.
+An absolute path might be better, though, since we may move files around within our project and any relative path we specified could become invalid as a result.
  <!-- Answer Ends Here -->

 <hr>